Ko wai Tāwhaki?

 The Tāwhaki Myth Complex

-Tāwhaki was the grandson of Whaitiri, a cannibal goddess whose name means thunder.
-Whaitiri married a mortal man named Kaitangata or man-eater.
-They had a son named Hemā who married a woman named Urutonga.
+Tāwhaki was the grandson of Whaitiri, a cannibal goddess.
+Whaitiri means thunder.
+Whaitiri wedded a mortal named Kaitangata or man-eater.
+They had a son named Hemā who took Urutonga for a bride.
 Hemā and Urutonga had two sons, Tāwhaki and Karihi.

 There were two vines to the heavens.
 Karihi climbed the aka taepa, the hanging vine and fell when a violent wind blew the vine wildly about.
 He was carried many miles by the winds.
 Following the advice of his grandmother, Tāwhaki climbed the aka matua, the parent vine, which was rooted not only in the heavens but also in the earth.
-He gained the uppermost of the ten heavens and was reunited eventually with his second wife and their daughter.
+He was reunited with his wife and daughter.

 More Beautiful Māori Myths to Explore